Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# For those creating demo's

+Anyone making the peer.py executable for show might be interested in the update, will require a bit more storage but will be effective.
+I just want to take the stupidity of AI seriously when it says it's "circular reasoning" and "nothing about the Zero function was used here", so I got the "ball buster" :)  Just be patient, almost done, it's a self contained peer review machine, going over ALL your little quirky assessments!

 # 40

 40 full ball generations, 7 times God gave me the sight to see him stop the destruction from radio.
 Take PHOTO'S, people!
 Receive, don't send!